pdxrod/blockchain_explorer/README.md

 (The last of these runs a full node, and uses a lot of disk space - 200 Gb and counting)

-If you are using regtest, the most economical choice, wait a few seconds, then run
+If you are using `regtest`, the most economical choice, wait a few seconds, then run

 `regenerate.sh`